modio/modio-docs/public/en-us/platforms/meta/authentication.md

 ## Configuration

-In order to set up Oculus Authentication, you must configure your App Id & App Secret in your mod.io game authentication options.
+In order to set up Meta Quest Authentication, you must configure your App Id & App Secret in your mod.io game authentication options.

 To find these details, navigate to your game's Meta Developer Dashboard, click Development > API.